mashruf/WPPOOL-Assignment/README.md

 ```

 ## Run Test
+- Start the WP Local first
-- Run test in Cypress GUI
+- To run the test in Cypress GUI
 ```
 npx cypress open
 ```
-- Run test and generate report
+- To run test headless and generate report
 ```
 npx cypress run
 ```